AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Multiattack.*** The Jiangshi makes three attacks, one of which it can replace with a use of its Drain Vitality.
 :
-***Crooked Claws.*** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one creature  in the direction the jiangshi is facing.
-Hit: 13 (2d8 + 4) slashing damage plus one of the following effects:
+***Crooked Claws.*** *Melee Weapon Attack:* +7 to hit, reach 5 ft. in the direction the Jiangshi is facing. *Hit:* 13 (2d8 + 4) slashing damage, plus one of the following effects:

 - The target is Grappled (escape DC 15).
 - The target is pushed up to 5 feet away.
-- The target must succeed on a DC 15 Strength Saving Throw or be knocked prone.
+- *Strength Saving Throw:* DC 15, the attacked target. *Failure:* The target has the Prone Condition.

-***Drain Vitality.*** The Jiangshi draws the life force out from the forehead of a creature grappled by it.
-The target makes a DC 15 Constitution Saving Throw, taking 18 (4d8) Necrotic damage on a failed save, or half as much damage on a successful one.
-The Jiangshi regains Hit Points equal to the amount of Necrotic damage dealt.
+**Drain Vitality.*** The Jiangshi draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 15, a creature grappled by the Jiangshi. *Failure:* 18 (4d8) Necrotic damage. *Success:* Half damage. *Failure or Success:* The Jiangshi regains Hit Points equal to the amount of Necrotic damage dealt.

 ### Reactions

-***Whip Around.*** When a creature the Jiangshi is not facing misses it with a Melee Attack, the Jiangshi turns to face it and makes a **Crooked Claws** attack.
+***Whip Around.*** *Trigger:* A creature the Jiangshi is not facing misses it with a Melee Attack. *Response:* The Jiangshi turns to face it and makes a **Crooked Claws** attack.
 }}

 {{pageNumber,auto}}